CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/03-configure-dataflow.md

    ![](media/t11-ex3-2.png)

-### Task 12: Setup Payments and create an Integration Dataset for the Synapse Payments
+### Task 12: Setup Payments Integration Dataset and create an Integration Dataset for the Synapse Payments

 1. Now, click on **Data** from the left-menu of Synapse studio and select **Linked**.